Novel: Filling the Cracks—Chapter Three

 Virgie sniffed.
 “If you say so.
 Like you said, I don’t want to be rude, but I got a feeling you didn’t ask me over here to exchange parenting tips.
 There’s something on your mind, so you might as well say it.”

 Marg set her cup and saucer down and wrung her hands.
 She didn’t know how to broach the topic diplomatically, so she decided that the direct approach might be best.
 “Virgie, Beth had bruises and cuts when she stopped by my house this morning before school with Lisa.
-Many were all over her neck, front and back, and arms.
+Many of them were all over her neck, both front and back, and her arms.
 I’m concerned about what happened to her.”

 Virgie swallowed her cookie, studied Marg’s face, and forced a laugh.
 “Oh, that?
 Why didn’t you say so?
 The girl, she, uh, fell down the basement steps.
 All the way to the bottom.
 Slippery socks.
 Her feet went out from under her, and whoop!
 Down she went.
 Poor thing.
 We were lucky she didn’t break her neck.”
 She finished by nodding, her fingers toying with the lace again.